 Dried beans don’t require much effort to keep, and you should always store them properly for the best quality.
 In this section, I’ll show you 5 solid choices to keep your beans good for a long time.

 These storing methods are essential if you want to keep your dried beans for more than 3 months!

 I know you’re eager to get to the storing part.
 However, there’s something you have to do first: kill any insect larva and egg that might be inside your beans.

 As mentioned above, sometimes your freshly bought beans have already had some insect eggs inside of them.
 This is unavoidable, and to make sure that these eggs don’t hatch and cause an infestation, you’ll have to exterminate them before storing the beans.

 The best method of killing insect eggs is to place your beans in the freezer for 48 hours before storing them.
-Remember to put them in some sort of airtight container or bag first, though.
+Remember to put them in some sort of freezer-compatible and airtight container or bag first, though.

 After removing them from the freezer, it’s crucial that you let them come to room temperature before proceeding with the storing.
 This is to prevent condensation in the container, which will spoil the beans.

 The microwave also offers a hassle-free way to exterminate insect eggs and larvae.
 To be safe, you should microwave the beans for 90 seconds to 5 minutes on high.

 Another viable method is to put them in the oven at 160°F for 30 minutes.

 Simple methods that you can do at home to pasteurize dried beans.
 Watch this video: